Ultimate Toni Braxton: Critical reception

-Stephen Thomas Erlewine of Allmusic gave the compilation 4.5 out of 5 stars, writing that, "her 18-track hits collection works well even through her shifts in style -- she is a confident enough performer to sell both the slow romantic ballads and material that swings harder.
-That's not to say that there aren't some slow spots here -- the previously unreleased cuts are no great shakes, and sometimes the abundance of slow numbers makes things sound too samey -- but she was one of the top urban soul singers of the '90s, and this is the album that illustrates why."
+Stephen Thomas Erlewine from AllMusic gave the compilation four and a half out of five stars, writing that, "her 18-track hits collection works well even through her shifts in style – she is a confident enough performer to sell both the slow romantic ballads and material that swings harder.
+That's not to say that there aren't some slow spots here – the previously unreleased cuts are no great shakes, and sometimes the abundance of slow numbers makes things sound too samey – but she was one of the top urban soul singers of the '90s, and this is the album that illustrates why."
+The Rolling Stone Album Guide, rating the album four out of five stars, noted that "Ultimate renders most of her studio albums redundant, and the steady increase in sass as her career progressis fun to track."

 Commercial performance

-The album charted very modestly on the Billboard 200 chart, only reaching number 119.
-However, it fared better on the Top R&B Albums chart, peaking at number 43.
+Ultimate Toni Braxton charted modestly on the US Billboard 200 chart, only reaching number 119.
+However, it fared better on the US Top R&B/Hip-Hop Albums chart, peaking at number 43.
 Even with the modest peak, the album managed to sell over 400,000 copies in the United States, as of 2013.
 In the UK, the album charted higher, peaking at number 23.
-In July 2013, the album was certified gold, for selling over 100,000 copies.
+In July 2013, Ultimate Toni Braxton was certified Gold by the British Phonographic Industry (BPI), for selling over 100,000 copies.